-Simeon I. Taylor MD, PhDProfessor of Medicine, University of Maryland School of Medicine; Director, Mid-Atlantic Nutrition Obesity Research Center, Baltimore, Maryland
+Simeon I. Taylor MD, PhDProfessor of Medicine, University of Maryland School of Medicine; Program Director, T32 Institutional Research Training Program in Diabetes, Obesity, and Metabolic Complications, Baltimore, Maryland